 Key Points

-To protect yourself, research thoroughly, review all terms, and consider using advanced tools to refine your trading strategies with AI Backtesting.
+To protect yourself, research thoroughly, review all terms, and consider using advanced workflows to refine your trading strategies with AI Backtesting.
 While the industry’s regulatory landscape evolves, traders must remain vigilant and informed.

 Current U.S. Regulatory Framework